jgadsden/jgadsden/lyrics/rattling-kind-all-around-the-town.md

 I can barely watch as it burns

 And as the virus gets closer to your door
-You pray for your neighbour your son no more
+You admit your neighbour your son no more

 You can feel it like a mist as it creeps the streets
 Sirens blaring in your heart it beats